Garage Project: The Mighty Brewery at the Bottom of the World

 Look up the top-rated beers in New Zealand on Untappd, and the first top eleven belong to Garage Project.
 “I think we’re over a million check-ins now,” says Ruffell.
 “Yeah, it’s kind of crazy.”

 Over the last thirteen years, the brewery has expanded from that s**t-covered garage to three locations across Wellington.
 The original spot includes a twenty-barrel brew house with 7- to 100-bbl fermenters.
 “We do a lot in a small space,” says Ruffell.
-A cellar door opens for takeaway beers, and across the street, you’ll find a full sit-down taproom (you’ll find one in Auckland, too).
+A cellar door opens for takeaway beers, and across the street is a full sit-down taproom (you’ll find one in Auckland, too).

 A five-minute drive away from the brewery, you’ll find that Wild Workshop.
 In 2017, Garage Project signed on as a partner in B Studio, the fifty-hectoliter German Krohns brewhouse where you’ll find the majority of their production volume for core beers.